YottaDB/YDBDoc/ProgGuide/devcycle.rst

 This uses the MUPIP LOAD command to load a sequential file into the database.

-Because MUPIP uses the environment variable gtmgbldir to locate a Global Directory, which identifies the database file(s), the LOAD command does not require any information about the target database.
+Because MUPIP uses the environment variable ydb_gbldir to locate a Global Directory, which identifies the database file(s), the LOAD command does not require any information about the target database.
 With few exceptions, the YottaDB utilities work in the same way.

 --------------------------------------
 Creating and Editing a Source Program